Hot Fuzz (United Kingdom, 2007) (AKA "Blue Fury", "Raging Fuzz")

 Long story short: he's effin GOOD.

-Believing there's more behind the incident than a mere freak death, Nicholas Angel began to suspect a possible serial killing when more of these accidents starts popping up here and there and have no other choice but to trust and team up with his witless yet enthusiastic partner to stop the culprit in time before more bodies turn up decimated and mutilated.
+Believing there's more behind the incident than a mere freak death, Nicholas Angel begins to suspect a possible serial killing when more of these accidents start popping up here and there, soon having no other choice but to trust and team up with his witless yet enthusiastic partner to stop the culprit in time before more bodies turn up decimated and mutilated.

 Bodycount: